azer89/HelloVulkan/README.md

 ### Engine Overview

 The engine leverages several advanced Vulkan features to optimize rendering performance.
-First, Bindless textures is achieved by utilizing __Descriptor Indexing__.
+First, bindless textures is achieved by utilizing __descriptor Indexing__.
 This enables the storage of all scene textures inside an unbounded array, which allows texture descriptors to be bound once at the start of a frame.

-Next, the engine takes advantage of __indirect draw__ API provided by Vulkan.
-This means the CPU only calls a single indirect draw command to the GPU.
+Next, the engine takes advantage of __indirect draw__ API.
+This means the CPU only calls a single indirect draw command.
 By sorting draw calls based on material type, it is now possible to have separate render passes for each material.
-For each render pass, the GPU only processes a batch of objects sharing the same material.
-This significantly improves efficiency because the GPU can now avoid branching in the shader.
+For each render pass, the GPU only processes a draw call batch of objects sharing the same material.
+This significantly improves efficiency because shader branching can now be avoided.

 Finally, the engine pushes the concept of "bindless" even further by utilizing __buffer device addresses__.
 Instead of creating descriptors, device addresses act as _pointers_ so that the shaders can have direct access to buffers.